TroyAlford/react-jsx-parser/README.md

   // by default, removes all <script> tags
   blacklistedTags:  ['script'],

+  // an object map of component tag-names to their definitions - see above for examples
-  // Components must extend React.Component, React.PureComponent, or be a Function
+  // components must extend React.Component, React.PureComponent, or be a Function
   components: {},

+  componentsOnly: false, // non-component HTML tags are allowed by default, omitted if true

-  jsx: '',
+  jsx: '', // the jsx string to be parsed & rendered

-  // If you specify an onError function, any rendering errors will be reported to it
+  onError: () => {}, // if specified, any rendering errors are reported via this method
-  onError: () => {},

-  // If you specify showWarnings, any rendering errors will be output to console.warn
+  showWarnings: false, // if true showWarnings, rendering errors are output with console.warn
-  showWarnings: false,

-  // If you specify renderInWrapper=false, the HTML output will have no <div> wrapper
+  renderInWrapper: true, // if false, the HTML output will have no <div> wrapper }
-  renderInWrapper: true,
-}
 ```